mrandolph95/Case-Study-Randolph-Premium-Coffee/README.md

 I built and automated web scraper to pull the data using selenium to pull the data from the resource (YouTube: Mo Chen), and an automated report builder to prepare the Microsoft Excel report.
 These models help operational efficiency so an employee may handle other tasks while the report is being prepared.

 Currently, the report generation currently takes an average of 18.5 minutes to run due to the data processing inefficiencies caused by xlwings.
 I plan to optimize pandas to prepare the data to reduce run time.
+Additionally, I plan to pull the data from Mo Chen's YouTube video using their API.

 ## Table of Contents: